antelliJ/EPUB-Ereader/README.md

 Books on the file system are shown on boot in the book list.
 Opening will open the book to its last saved page.
 The books live on the `spiffs` data partition, with any file ending in the `.epub` extension in the root directory being added to the book list.
 Bookmarks live in the `/bookmarks` folder of the file system using a proprietary .bmk filetype (its just a text file with the reference for each bookmark), and located by hash

+### Navigate table of contents
+If you want to traverse quicker than pressing the rewind / fast forward actions, press the option action while reading a book to open the table of contents

 ### Schematic?
 *Coming soon*